Louis-CharlesBiron/canvasDotEffect/readme.md

 Its other attributes are:
 - **parent**? -> The shape in which the dot is contained, if any.
-- **connections** -> a list referencing other dots, primarily to draw a connection betweem them.
+- **connections** -> a list referencing other dots, primarily to draw a connection between them.